-Acupuncture is a method of encouraging the body to promote natural healing.
-This is done by inserting sterilized, single use, stainless-steel needles - that are as fine as a human hair - into specific points located near or on the surface of the skin which have the ability to alter various biochemical and physiological conditions in order to treat a wide variety of illnesses.
+Acupuncture is a long-established method of encouraging the body to promote natural healing.
+This is done by inserting sterilised, single use, stainless-steel needles - that are as fine as a human hair - into specific points located near or on the surface of the skin which have the ability to alter various biochemical and physiological conditions in order to treat a wide variety of illnesses.

 Traditional Chinese Medicine (TCM) views a person as an energy system in which body, mind and soul are unified - each influencing and balancing the other.
 Unlike Western medicine which attempts to isolate and separate a disease from a person, Chinese Medicine emphasizes a holistic approach that treats the whole person.
-Symptoms are not viewed in isolation but as a part of the whole.
+Symptoms are not viewed in isolation but as a part of the whole individual.

 Qi (pronounced chee) can be defined as the "energy" or "vital substance" that animates and controls the observable functions of living beings.
 The basic foundation for Chinese medicine is that Qi flows through the body on channels known as meridians that connect all of our major organs.
 According to Chinese medical theory, illness arises when the cyclical flow of Qi in the meridians becomes unbalanced or is blocked.
 At Red Dragon Alternative Medicine we work on ensuring the energy continues to flow and remains balanced.

 Other forms of treatment conducted at our Traditional Chinese Medicine and acupuncture clinic in Campbelltown include:

 Electro-Acupuncture is the use of small electrical currents through the acupuncture needles.
 Electro-stimulation is often used in conjunction with acupuncture to enhance a treatment.
 Electro-acupuncture has been proven to decrease pain, accelerate tissue healing, and significantly reduce inflammation, oedema and swelling.